tumbowungus/MultiMaskCouple/README.md

 ## Usage

 Usage can seem a little complicated at first.
-A basic outline is provided here, but the example workflow might be more helpful.
+Here's a basic outline:

 1. Create a mask image using pure RGB colors
-2. Load the mask(s) using the built in "Load Image" and "Convert Image to Mask" nodes
+2. Load the masks using the built in "Load Image" and "Convert Image to Mask" nodes, one per color
 3. For each mask, create a positive and negative prompt and CLIP encode them as normal
-4. Feed those into a "Masked Region Conditioning" node.
+4. Feed each of those pairs into a "Masked Region Conditioning" node.
-5. Connect the outputs to the main "MultiMaskCouple" node.
+5. Connect all the outputs, along with the model, to the main "MultiMaskCouple" node.
 6. You will also need a default positive and default negative prompt, this is applied to any unmasked regions, and is also mixed in when strength < 1.
+It can be empty if the whole image is masked.
 7. The outputs of MultiMaskCouple hook into KSampler as normal.

-## Example Output
+## Example

 This image: